isubasinghe/isub-blog/pages/blog/branchless-programming.md

 discarded, this is obvisouly bad for performance, since we need to start over again.

-Have a look <a href="https://stackoverflow.com/questions/9820319/why-is-a-cpu-branch-instruction-slow" target="_blank" rel="">here</a> for more information.
+Have a look <a href="https://stackoverflow.com/questions/9820319/why-is-a-cpu-branch-instruction-slow" target="_blank" rel="noreferrer noopener">here</a> for more information.

 If we directly map if statements to assembly, we see `jmp` statements, it isn't just if statements that cause `jmp` statements to be used, but they are the most